 Some activities not considered criminal in Australia could be illegal in South Sudan and attract severe penalties, including death sentences, long jail terms and corporal punishment.

-Australians who engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
+If you are engaged in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), you should seek professional advice and ensure you are aware of your rights and responsibilities.